Goldbach77/Complex-Numbers/README.md

 # Complex-Numbers
 Basic for numbers complex

-All operations, module, argument, trigonometric forms and Moivre's formula
+All operations, module, argument, trigonometric forms and the first moivre law